assane-mbodj/dupfinder/README.md

 conda activate dupfinder_env
 ```
-## Dupfinder test data
+## DupFinder test data

-You can finally run the test.sh script with the command line below to see if dupfinder has been installed on your machine.
+You can finally run the test.sh script with the command line below to see if DupFinder has been installed on your machine.

 ```bash
    bash test/test.sh